gerkenv/notes/js/micro-frontends/micro-frontends.md

 ### Code-splitting
 - by custom HTML components
-- or by lit components ???
+- could it be done by lit components ??? do they have SSR support

 ### Books
 - 2020.08 https://www.manning.com/books/micro-frontends-in-action?a_aid=mfia&a_bid=5f09fdeb